(methamphetamine hydrochloride tablets, USP)

 Amphetamines have been reported to exacerbate motor and phonic tics and Tourette’s syndrome.
 Therefore, clinical evaluation for tics and Tourette’s syndrome in children and their families should precede use of stimulant medications.

-Clinical Studies of Desoxyn did not include sufficient numbers of subjects age 65 years and over to determine whether elderly subjects respond differently from younger subjects.
+Geriatric Use: Clinical Studies of Desoxyn did not include sufficient numbers of subjects age 65 years and over to determine whether elderly subjects respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal or cardiac function, and of concomitant disease or other drug therapy observed in this population.

 The following are adverse reactions in decreasing order of severity within each category that have been reported: